 More Simultaneous Connections NordVPN lets you connect 10 devices vs ExpressVPN's 8.
 Doesn't sound like much until you're traveling with a partner: laptop, phone, tablet, streaming device, router—that's 5 devices per person already.

 Server Network is Massive NordVPN has 8,966+ servers in 179 countries versus ExpressVPN's 3,000+ servers in 105 countries.
-In practice, this meant I rarely got the "server at capacity" message with Nord, but hit it occasionally with Express in popular destinations like Bali.
+In practice, this meant rarely getting the "server at capacity" message with Nord, but hitting it occasionally with Express in popular destinations like Bali.

 Specialty Servers Actually Matter NordVPN's Double VPN (routing through two servers) and Onion over VPN features are genuinely useful if you're handling sensitive client data or working in restrictive countries.
 ExpressVPN has obfuscated servers, but Nord gives you more options.